 Climate Action Plan (CAP)

-A Climate Action Plan (CAP) is currently being prepared to set out the steps we will take in East Dunbartonshire to support the Scottish Government's ambitious targets to secure a 75% reduction in carbon emissions (compared to 1990) by 2030, to achieve net zero emissions by 2045 (as set out in Scotland’s 2018-2032 Climate Change Plan Update) and to set a local strategy for climate change adaptation.
+A Climate Action Plan (CAP) is currently being prepared to support the Scottish Government's targets to secure a 75% reduction in carbon emissions (compared to 1990) by 2030, to achieve net zero emissions by 2045 (as set out in Scotland’s 2018-2032 Climate Change Plan Update) [opens in a new window] and to set a local strategy for climate change adaptation.

 A full update on the Council’s recent climate change achievements is available in our seventh annual climate change report to the Scottish Government.

-A variety of existing and emerging Council strategies will support the objectives of the CAP and are being prepared in a joined-up way; these include the Active Travel Strategy, the Greenspace Strategy and the Circular Economy Strategy.
-The comments received in relation to the CAP will inform the preparation of these documents
+A variety of existing and emerging Council strategies will support the objectives of the CAP and are being prepared in a joined-up way; these include the emerging Active Travel Strategy, the Circular Economy Strategy, the emerging Greenspace Strategy and Local Development Plan 3.

 scottish fair trade forum member logo scottish fair trade forum members certificate